The Unbelievable Pink Salt Recipe for Weight Loss (with Apple Cider Vinegar & Baking Soda)

 Some experts believe quercetin helps reduce inflammation and improve cellular absorption of minerals.
 When paired with warm salty water first thing in the morning, it may help your body better receive those minerals — including the 84 trace elements found in quality Himalayan salt.

-c.
+It’s not magic.
 It’s chemistry, hydration, and routine.
 That’s what keeps me coming back.

 What No One Tells You (Not Even on Reddit)